Destination dispatch: History

 The idea of a destination dispatch elevator was first conceived in 1961 by then-future Lord Mayor of Sydney Leo Port.
 The system was dubbed Port-El, a play on the words “portal” “elevator”, and his last name.
 It was patented in 1961.
 It did not come to full fruition at the time, as the mechanical relays that controlled elevators were not well suited for complex algorithms, and the patent expired in 1977.
 Port-El systems were installed in the Law School at the University of Sydney, as well as in the Australian Milk Marketing Board offices.
 Port allowed his invention's patent to expire in 1977, though he is recognised as the first inventor to propose and design the first destination dispatch elevators.

 Microprocessor-controlled elevators that could support destination dispatch were first implemented in the late 1970s and became more widespread in the 1980s.
-The first destination dispatch to be introduced was the Miconic 10 system, introduced in 1992 by the Schindler Group.
+The first destination dispatch to be introduced was the Miconic 10 system, introduced in 1990 by Schindler Group.